 Animals Wildlife How Do Sea Otters Survive Icy Water Without Getting Hypothermia?
-By Margaret Badore Writer Columbia University Sarah Lawrence College Margaret Badore is a multimedia reporter in New York City.
-She wrote for Treehugger from 2013 to 2015, and is now web director at the YEARS Project. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 CC BY 2.0.
+By Margaret Badore Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
+She started at Treehugger in 2013 and is now the Senior Commerce Editor. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 CC BY 2.0.
 NOAA.
 Sea otter in Kachemak Bay Reserve in Alaska.
 Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Many mammals that swim in icy seas rely on blubber, like walruses, wales, and porpoises.
 But how does the adorable sea otter (Enhydra lutris) make it through the winter, without that layer of fatty insulation?
 That’s the question explored in the latest episode of Deep Look, a series from KQED that explores the natural world by looking at the very small.
 In this episode, they take a close look at the otter’s fur, which it turns out is pretty special.
 Sadly, sea otters are considered endangered by the International Union for Conservation of Nature (IUCN).
 Once over-hunted for their fascinating fur, today the sea otter’s biggest threat is oil spills, according to the IUCN.
 Oil interferes with the fur’s ability to keep the otter warm, in addition to making them sick from ingesting its toxins.
 Sea Otters play an important role in the ecosystem, and may even be mitigating some of the harmful environmental impacts of human activity.
 Otters help protect kelp from sea urchins, which in turn slows global warming.
 They’re also thought to combat harmful agricultural run-off.
 So, it’s easy to make the case for protecting otters because they’re adorable, but we also need to care about their conservation because a declining otter population could also have cascading impacts on other species.
 You can check out more episodes of Deep Look on KQED.